aws/aws-cdk-go/awscdk/awsiam/README.md

 [Permissions
 Boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html)
-can be used as a mechanism to prevent privilege esclation by creating new `Role`s.
+can be used as a mechanism to prevent privilege escalation by creating new `Role`s.
 Permissions Boundaries are a Managed Policy, attached to Roles or Users, that represent the *maximum* set of permissions they can have.
 The effective set of permissions of a Role (or User) will be the intersection of